 [Also Read: Things to do in Shirdi – Explore the Temple Town]

 The cuisine of Aurangabad is heavily influenced by its history of the Sultanate, the Mughals, and the Nizams.
 From conventional delicacies to modern flavors, the city has everything to please your tastebuds.
-These are some of the best places to eat in Aurangabad –
+These are some of the best places to eat–

 - Bhoj Thali Restaurant, Central Bus Stand Road Pushpa Nagari, Samarth Nagar

 - Green Leaf, Town Centre, N 1, Cidco, beside Inox Tapadiya

 - Madhuban, WelcomHotel

 - Swad Restaurant, Kanchan Chambers, Doctor Bhapkar Marg, Kranti Chowk, New Usmanpura